kae3g/grainkae3g/README.md

 - [x] Graincard10 educational materials

 ### 🚧 **Phase 3: Grainphone Apps (In Progress)**

+**Glow's excitement**: *"This is where it gets really exciting!
+We're going to create mobile apps that feel like magic, with wallets that keep your crypto safe and interfaces that make you smile every time you use them."*

 - [ ] Grainphone Android app (Cursor clone + wallet)
 - [ ] Grainphone iOS app (Swift/SwiftUI + wallets)
 - [ ] Grainbox ICP canister (AI model registry)
 - [ ] Clotoko transpiler (Clojure → Motoko)

 ### 📋 **Phase 4: Grain6 Operating System (Planned)**

+**Trish's vision**: *"Imagine an operating system that's designed with love, built for security, and created to make your life easier.
+This is what we're working toward - a system that feels like home."*

 - [ ] Grain6 with Behn timer queue
 - [ ] Graintime astronomical scheduling
 - [ ] S6 supervision integration
 - [ ] ICP canister deployment via Clotoko

 ### 📋 **Phase 5: Network Expansion (Future)**

+**Glow's dream**: *"This is our ultimate vision - a network of 88 sheaves, each one unique, each one contributing to something greater than the sum of its parts.
+You're part of something beautiful that's just beginning."*

 - [ ] 88 sheaves topology (full deployment)
 - [ ] Cross-sheaf communication
 - [ ] Grainregistry typo tolerance